Preventing Sexual Assault

 Calling the police or Campus Security does not commit you to pressing charges against the assailant.
 That choice can be made later.
 You need to obtain necessary medical treatment.
 Campus Security strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 Because it is important to preserve as much physical evidence as possible, do not bathe, douche, or change clothes.
 A trained volunteer will be provided through the healthcare facility or Waypoint Services to accompany the victim through the medical and legal procedures.
 There is no charge for these services.

-Various counseling options are also available through the Dean of Students office, 1st floor Iowa Hall, or by calling 319-398-5471, or through Campus Health.
+Various counseling options are also available through the Dean of Students office, 1st floor Iowa Hall, or by calling 319-398-5471, or through Student Health.

 After the Sexual Assault